opensearch-project/documentation-website/_dashboards/index.md

 3. From the top menu, choose **Discover** and search for a few flights.
 4. Choose **Dashboard**, **[Flights]** Global Flight Dashboard.

-Your dashbaord will look different than the example below.
+Your dashboard will look different than the example below.

 ![Sample dashboard using flight sample data](../images/flight-dashboards.png)